-Staffroom profiles allow for customisation of nearly every aspect of the student record, including:
+Staffroom profiles allow for customisation of nearly every aspect of the profile records, including:

 - Fields – types of fields and data they should contain